 “This is South Australia pulling its weight in the global supply chain,” he said.

-Port Pirie is the only place in Australia to produce antimony and Nystar was now expected to ramp up production to about 5000 tonnes per year by 2028.
+Port Pirie is the only place in Australia to produce antimony and Nyrstar was now producing 150 tonnes per year.

 Malinauskas flagged SA would soon produce other critical minerals like bismuth, tellurium, germanium and indium, which he says are “critical” to the clean energy transition, along with defence and technology industries.

-The 130-year-old smelter at Port Pirie was struggling financially prior to the joint investment earlier this year, with Nyrstar’s Singaporean owner Trafigura calling for government support in order to stay afloat.
+The 130-year-old smelter at Port Pirie was struggling financially prior to the joint investment in 2025, with Nyrstar’s Singaporean owner Trafigura calling for government support in order to stay afloat.

 “This is a great example of what can be achieved when we leverage Australia’s abundant natural resources, skilled workforce, existing facilities and innovative research to maximise opportunities,” Ayres said.